What is Depth Enquiry?

 Yes, it is.
 Yet DE feels more holistic, more fluid, more embodied, more relaxed.
 DE feels deeper because it is less interrupted.
 DE feels less clinical; it lends itself more to a humanistic therapeutic setting than does EMDR.

-And the results are at least as good, if not better.
+And the results are at least as good, often better.

 How Does DE Differ From EMDR?